Days out in France

 The fruit gardens of Laquenexy were established in 1946 and now contain 1600 fruit trees and 500 fruit shrubs.

 You can sample some in the edible flower garden or visit the forbidden garden, and spend time finding the various sculptures and water features dotted around the garden on a treasure hunt.
 A visit costs €5 for adults (children under 12 years are free but €2 to participate in the treasure hunt).
-It’s open Wednesday to Friday from 10.00 to 18.00 and at weekends it closes at 19.00.
+It’s open April to the end of October, Wednesday to Friday from 10.00 to 18.00 and at weekends it closes at 19.00.

 The Botanical Gardens in Metz have information for children including some on carnivorous plants, and urban gardens filled with a variety of trees and flowers all identified.
 Landscaped by Antoine Demoget, as an English garden with curved paths, ponds and statues, it has more than 100 tree varieties, including a rare 140-year-old sequoia, a bald cypress and a caramel tree.
 Plants include 80 varieities of roses, winter jasmine and ornamental kiwi.